bhakalhardik08-png/Crop-AI/README.md

 ## ⚠️ Limitations

-This project is a university/research prototype.
+This project is a research prototype.
 Predictions may be affected by image quality, lighting, backgrounds, crop varieties, camera conditions, and differences between training and real-world images.

 The quality-grading component is currently designed around **Guava quality labels**, so A/B/C/Reject should not be assumed to apply to every crop category.